 Pour in the oil and vanilla extract, then mix again.
 Turn down the mixer to low and add in the flour mixture slowly.
 Start with half of the mixture, mix completely, then add in the rest.
 Pour in the milk at the halfway point as you mix to give you a nice, thick batter.

 Finally, add in the sprinkles and stir with a spatula.
 Don’t use the electric mixer with the sprinkles, as you’ll want to maintain the consistency of the sprinkles.
 Once you’re done with this, pour the batter into the two cake pans.

 Insert the two cake pans into the oven and allow it to bake (it should be done between 18 and 20 minutes, although you can always use a toothpick, stick it in the middle of the cake, and if nothing sticks to it, the cake is ready to come out).

 Making the Frosting

-Place the largest circle (you can use cookie cutters or even cups for the different sizes) on a serving plate and apply frosting.
-Now, place the middle sized circle of cake.
-The layer of frosting will act as a glue and keep the two layers stuck.
+Place the largest circle (you can use cookie cutters or even cups for the different sizes) on a serving plate and apply to frost.
+Now, place the middle-sized circle of cake.
+The layer of frosting will act as glue and keep the two layers stuck.
 Now, apply the third cake layer.
 Finally, cover the entire cake with frosting and sprinkle the bright sprinkles over top.